lvlup-sw/DataFerry/README.md

 * **You avoid redundant database calls, improving performance.**
 * **Your application handles transient errors gracefully, increasing reliability.**

-`CacheProvider` offers a complete set of tools for managing your cached data.
+`DataFerry` offers a complete set of tools for managing your cached data.
 It supports all fundamental CRUD operations, as well as optimized batch versions for handling multiple records efficiently.
 Create and update functionality is combined into a single upsert via the `SetData` and `SetDataBatch` methods.

 ## Getting Started